 King’s primary academic interests are applied research at the intersection of human thriving and spiritual development.
 She has conducted research funded by Biologos Foundation, John Templeton Foundation, and Tyndale House.
 Current research includes a scientific study of the nature and function of spiritual development in diverse adolescents and exploring the roles of transcendence, fidelity, and contribution in spiritual development.
 She is primary investigator of a project on Evolution Psychology and Christian Thought.
 She has extensively studied and written on conceptualizations of thriving and positive youth development.
 Her work combines theology, empirical research, and community engagement to further understand what contexts and settings enable youth to thrive.

-She is co-author of The Reciprocating Self: Human Development in Theological Perspective and co-editor of The Handbook of Spiritual Development in Childhood and Adolescence.
-King has served on the editorial boards of Developmental Psychology, the Journal of Positive Psychology, and Applied Developmental Science and has also published articles in the Journal of Psychology and Christianity, Journal of Early Adolescence, Encyclopedia of Applied Developmental Science, and Encyclopedia of Spiritual Development in Childhood and Adolescence.
-She is a member of Division 36 of the American Psychological Association and the Society for Research on Adolescents.
+She is coauthor of The Reciprocating Self: Human Development in Theological Perspective, coeditor of The Handbook of Spiritual Development in Childhood and Adolescence, and coauthor of the forthcoming and inaugural chapter on research on religious and spiritual development in the seventh edition of the Handbook of Child Psychology and Developmental Science.
+She has served on the editorial boards of Developmental Psychology, Journal of Positive Psychology, Applied Developmental Science, the Encyclopedia of Applied Developmental Science, and the Encyclopedia of Spiritual Development in Childhood and Adolescence.
+She has also published articles in the Journal on Adolescent Research, Journal of Early Adolescence, New Directions for Child and Adolescent Development, Psychology of Religion and Spirituality, and Journal of Psychology and Christianity.
+King is a member of the Society for Research on Adolescents, Society for Research on Child Development, and Division 36 of the American Psychological Association.

 Areas of Expertise, Research, Writing, and Teaching